 OUT operates through a network of Twenty nine Regional Centres, eight Coordinating Centres and sixty nine Study Centres spread throughout the United Republic of Tanzania and beyond.
-Among the eight Coordination Centres, two centres are located in Kenya: Egerton University Liason office in Nairobi, and Njoro Nakuru.
+Among the eight Coordination Centres, two centres are located in Kenya: Egerton University Liason office in Nairobi, and College of Human Resources management in Njoro Nakuru.
 One centre is located in Kibungo for students based in Rwanda, which was opened in October 2012.
-One centre is located in Namibia for students based in Namibia coordinated by Triumphant College and one centre is located in Uganda: Uganda Martyr's University for students based in Uganda to be operationalied in 2014 alongside the Malawi College in Distance Education (MCDE).
+One centre is located in Namibia for students based in Namibia coordinated by Triumphant College and one centre is located in Uganda: Uganda Martyr's University for students based in Uganda that was operation lied in 2014 alongside the Malawi College in Distance Education (MCDE).
 Other centres include Pemba and Zanzibar.
 The university hosts last three centres that include.
 The Centre for Economics and Community Economic Development (CECED),, The ACDE Techmical Committee in Collaboration (ACDE TCC) and The SADC ODL Centre of Specialisation for Teacher Education.

-Over the last twenty one years of its operation (i.e. 1994 to 2013/14, about 49.8% of enrolled students have been pursuing degrees in Education; 15.6% in Law; 13.0% in Business Management; 14.6% in Arts and Social Sciences; and 7.0% in Sciences.
-Over 80.0% of Undergraduate Degree Students at the OUT are pursuing degrees in three major fields: Education, Law and Arts and Social Sciences.
-Over the same period, the Open University of Tanzania has cumulatively managed to enrol 92,568 students.
-Among the 92,568 enrolled students, 48,526, 16,940 and 27,558 students were pursuing Undergraduate, Postgraduate and Non-degree programmes, respectively.
-Currently, the University has an estimated total of 31,821 active students.
+Over the last twenty two years of its operation (i.e. 1994 to 2014/15, about 20.1% of enrolled students have been pursuing degrees in Education; 15.3% in Law; 15.5% in Business Management; 36.0% in Arts and Social Sciences; and 13.1% in Sciences.
+Over 71.4% of Undergraduate Degree Students at the OUT are pursuing degrees in three major fields: Education, Law and Arts and Social Sciences.
+Over the same period, the Open University of Tanzania has cumulatively managed to enrol 103,388 students.
+Among the 103,388 enrolled students, 52,319, 20,101 and 30,968 students were pursuing Undergraduate, Postgraduate and Non-degree programmes, respectively.
+Currently, the University has an estimated total of 35,500 active students.

-More than 47.2 % of enrolled students come from the OUT regions of Arusha, Ilala, Iringa, Kilimanjaro, Kinondoni, Mbeya, Morogoro, Mwanza, and Dodoma.
-Of these nine OUT regions, each of which has a cumulative enrolment of more than 2803 students since 1994, Kinondoni has the highest cumulative enrolment followed by Arusha.
-In short, ten regional centres (i.e., Dar es Salaam and nine regions mentioned earlier) recruit more than 63% of Undergraduate Degree and Non-Degree Students.
+More than 47.6 % of enrolled students come from the OUT regions of Arusha, Ilala, Iringa, Kilimanjaro, Kinondoni, Mbeya, Morogoro, Mwanza, and Dodoma.
+Of these nine OUT regions, each of which has a cumulative enrolment of more than 3087 students since 1994, Kinondoni has the highest cumulative enrolment followed by Arusha.
+In short, ten regional centres (i.e., Dar es Salaam and nine regions mentioned earlier) recruit more than 60.7% of Undergraduate Degree and Non-Degree Students.

 In general, the Faculty of Arts and Social sciences has the highest number of female Undergraduate Degree and Non-Degree students, followed by the Faculty of Education.
 The Faculty of Law has the lowest average male to female ratio.
-Although the proportion of female Students in annual total enrolment has always been below 31%, it has, nevertheless, increased over the years (from 1995 to 2013/14) albeit gradually.
+Although the proportion of female Students in annual total enrolment has always been below 31%, it has, nevertheless, increased over the years (from 1995 to 2014/15) albeit gradually.
 Just like in the degree programmes, no more than 40% of female students are admitted into non-degree programmes.